-- 1. Has the operation determined the appropriate pH for limiting the evolution of hydrogen cyanide gas during mixing and production activities? - 2.
-Where the potential exists for significant cyanide exposure, does the operation use ambient or personal monitoring devices to confirm that controls are adequate to limit worker exposure to hydrogen cyanide gas and sodium, calcium or potassium cyanide dust to 10 parts per million on an instantaneous basis and 4.7 parts per million continuously over an 8-hour period, as cyanide? - 3.
-Has the operation identified areas and activities where workers may be exposed to cyanide in excess of 10 parts per million on an instantaneous basis and 4.7 parts per million continuously over an 8hour period and require use of personal protective equipment in these areas or when performing these activities? - 4.
-Is hydrogen cyanide monitoring equipment maintained, tested and calibrated as directed by the manufacturer, and are records retained for at least one year? - 5.
-Have warning signs been placed where cyanide is used advising workers that cyanide is present, and that smoking, open flames and eating and drinking are not allowed, and that, if necessary, suitable personal protective equipment must be worn? - 6.
-Are showers, low-pressure eye wash stations and dry powder or non-acidic sodium bi-carbonate fire extinguishers located at strategic locations throughout the operation and are they maintained, inspected and tested on a regular basis? - 7.
-Are unloading, storage, mixing and process tanks and piping containing cyanide identified to alert workers of their contents, and is the direction of cyanide flow in pipes designated? - 8.
-Are MSDS, first aid procedures or other informational materials on cyanide safety in the language of the workforce available in areas where cyanide is managed? - 9.
-Are procedures in place and being implemented to investigate and evaluate cyanide exposure incidents to determine if the operation's programs and procedures to protect worker health and safety, and to respond to cyanide exposures, are adequate or need revising? - Finding: Is the operation in full compliance, substantial compliance, or non-compliance with Code of Practice 5.6.2?
+- 1. Verify that the operation complies with the industry approved pH level for limiting the evolution of hydrogen cyanide gas during mixing and production activities. - 2.
+Where the potential exists for significant cyanide exposure, confirm that the operation uses ambient or personal monitoring devices to confirm that controls are adequate to limit worker exposure to hydrogen cyanide gas and sodium, calcium or potassium cyanide dust to 10 parts per million on an instantaneous basis and 4.7 parts per million continuously over an 8-hour period, as cyanide.

+3. Confirm that the operation identified areas and activities where workers may be exposed to cyanide in excess of 10 parts per million on an instantaneous basis and 4.7 parts per million continuously over an 8-hour period and require use of personal protective equipment in these areas or when performing these activities.

+- 4. Verify that hydrogen cyanide monitoring equipment is maintained, tested and calibrated as directed by the manufacturer, and that maintenance records retained. - 5.
+Confirm that warning signs have been placed where cyanide is used, advising workers that cyanide is present, and that smoking, open flames, and eating and drinking are not allowed, and that, if necessary, suitable personal protective equipment must be worn. - 6.
+Verify that emergency showers, low-pressure eye wash stations and dry powder or non-acidic sodium bi-carbonate fire extinguishers are located at strategic points throughout the operation and are maintained, inspected and tested as per manufacturer's directions. - 7.
+Verify that unloading, storage, mixing and process tanks, and piping containing cyanide are clearly identified to alert workers of their contents, and is the direction of cyanide flow in pipes designated. - 8.
+Confirm that MSDS, first aid procedures or other informational materials on cyanide safety in the language of the workforce are readily available and accessible in areas where cyanide is managed. - 9.
+Verify that procedures in place and implemented to investigate and evaluate cyanide exposure incidents to determine if the operation's programs and procedures to protect worker health and safety, and to respond to cyanide exposures, are adequate or need revising.

 Code of Practice 5.6.3: Develop and implement emergency response plans and procedures to respond to worker exposure to cyanide.
-(EPA/GGMC)